AK-Homberger/NMEA2000-AIS-Gateway/README.md

 The board can be ordered at Aisler.net: https://aisler.net/p/DNXXRLFU

-**!!!Be careful with placing the the ESP32 on the PCB.
-The USB connector has to be on the right side!!!**
+**!!!
+Be careful with placing the the ESP32 on the PCB.
+The USB connector has to be on the right side !!!**

 You only need these parts for the gateway: